Living in the boarding school is living a big adventure,

 learning to respect others and the rules, learning to share and to grow.

-The boarding school at École des Roches consists of 7 houses called Maisons, which are large historic Normandy houses.
+The boarding school at École des Roches consists of 6 houses called Maisons, which are large historic Normandy houses.
 Boys and girls are divided by age in these single-sex boarding houses.
 Foreign students are accommodated with French-speaking students in pleasant and recently renovated rooms with 2 to 8 beds.
 Each house has a name: the girls are housed in Maslacq, La Prairie or Le Vallon, the boys in Les Pins, Le Coteau or Les Sablons.
-The youngest Primary students are housed in Les Acacias.

 Each house is represented by a coat of arms and a motto, as the tradition of Anglo-Saxon boarding schools requires, and as set up by Edmond Demolins when the Ecole des Roches was created: the Sablons with "Loyalty binds me", the Coteau with "Strength and softness", or the Prairie with "Pax in Lumine", for example.